Donutrs/ML-Practice/README.md

-This is a set of practice codes for unsupervised and supervised recommender systems.
+This is a set of practice codes for unsupervised, supervised and reinforcement learning techniques.